So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 - Hache Almacén, Angel J. Carranza 1670

-If you’ve only got a few days in Buenos Aires, consider booking this wine tasting tour in a local wine bar run by a husband and wife team.
+If you’ve only got a few days in Buenos Aires, consider booking this wine tasting tour where you’ll get to know Argentina’s local varietals, particularly Malbec.

 The best bars in Buenos Aires